 Determined to ensure the safest and most environmentally friendly source of power for the area, we took into account all possible and even the most unlikely extreme scenarios when developing the FNPP’s design and strength of its structures.

-As the FNPP is on water, it is not at risk from earthquakes.
 Coastal and hydraulic structures have been installed to provide additional protection against tsunamis.
 Dams and breakwaters have been installed, making colliding with icebergs practically impossible, and coastal infrastructure prevents any possible impact either against the shore or the sea floor.

 The FNPP is divided into 10 watertight compartments and will remain afloat even if two of them are flooded (even if the two compartments are adjacent to each other).
 The maximum list of the vessel in this case will only be 3°.
 The reactor itself is located at the centre of the ship’s hull, strongly protected by heavy-duty materials.
 It is worth noting, that the FNPP can withstand a crash, or deliberate ramming, from another ship and still stay afloat.